jmarkow/zftftb/docs/usage.rst

 #.
 The file filter will use the first extension it finds in the directory.
 For example, if the first file in the directory is a .wav file, the script assumes all files to process are .wav files.
 This can be overridden through any of the script options detailed below.
 If you choose to (c)reate a new run, you will be asked to name the sub-directory to store results in.
 #.
 After this, you will then need to select an audio file (anywhere on the computer) that contains the template.
 Once the file is selected, you will be presented with a GUI to tell the program exactly where the template is in time.
 #.
-Finally, you will perform a manual cluster cut on the Euclidean distances between the template and the data.
+Finally, you will perform a manual cluster cut on the L1 distances between the template and the data.
 Note that the distances have been inverted, so higher numbers indicate a closer match.

 To load audio data from a MATLAB file, ``zftftb_song_clust`` must know which variables contain the audio data and the sampling rate.
 For example, this simple function assumes the audio data is in the field ``data`` in the structure ``audio`` and the field ``fs`` contains the sampling rate::